AaravAsthana/DigitalGreen/README.md

 ## Notes
-+ Ensure your AWS credentials have the necessary permissions to access the specified S3 bucket.
 + The urls.txt file should contain one URL per line.
 + This application requires an active internet connection to interact with the OpenAI API.